Author: Adrian Boyle / Editor: Adrian Boyle / Reviewer: Louise Burrows / Codes: CC2, HAP11 / Published: 14/12/2018

 Cyprohepatdine is recommended for severe cases, treatment may require 12 to 32 mg during a 24 hour period.
 This dose will bind 85 to 95% of serotonin receptors.
 Olanzipine sub-lingually has been used successfully in the treatment but its efficacy has not been determined.
 Chlorpromazine has been used as an intramuscular injection.

 Severe hyperthermia requires intubation and ventilation with non-depolarising muscle relaxants; suxamethonium can precipitate arrhythmias secondary to hyperkalemia associated with rhabdomyolysis.
 Benzodiazepines may be sufficient in moderate cases..
-Dantrolene has no effect on survival in animal models and in one case report was used with bromocriptine , a dopamine antagonist, resulted in an abrupt increase in temperature and subsequent death of a patient.
+Dantrolene has no effect on survival in animal models and in one case report was used with bromocriptine , a dopamine agonist, resulted in an abrupt increase in temperature and subsequent death of a patient.

 Serotonin syndrome is best treated with fluids and benzodiazepines.
 Dantrolene is unhelpful.
 Grade D recommendation Level 5 Evidence.